oceanlewis/dingus/README.md

 # Dingus

 Dingus is a simple tool by and for the folks at Assemble to ease management of environment variables.
 Dingus supports two ways of applying environment variables (through the `print` and `session` subcommands), whichever you'd prefer is up to you.
+In the process of doing so, Dingus will set and increment the `DINGUS_LEVEL` environment variable so that it's possible to track the number of nested sessions you might be in.

 ### Requirements